Angel Barakiel

 What does Barakiel mean?

 Depending on spelling and source, Barakiel may be linked with blessing language or with Baraqiel-style lightning language.
-The article should not choose a meaning without the source form.
+The guide does not need to choose a meaning without the source form.

 Is Barakiel a fallen angel?